To understand how you, your team, or your company are doing on their goals, you’ll want to use Leapsome’s goal analytics.

 Information presentation: Choose what kind of information / what kind of presentation suits your needs:

-- 1) overview in a list-view
+- Overview in a list-view

-- 4) goals presented in the goal tree
+- Goals presented in the goal tree

 1) The List Overview: The list view shows the overall progress and status of goals at the top.
 All the goals, including their status and progress, are listed below.
 Any goal that is being drafted as a part of the goal drafting phase will show ‘Draft‘ status to indicate that the goal is yet to be published.

-Interpreting progress
+- Interpreting progress

 - Annual Goals: If you are filtering only to see Annual goals, you want to use this view to see how steadily you are progressing, which months were more productive, or if you’re close to your goal, given your proximity to the end of the year.